IT Manager Career Path & Training

 Rapid growth in a range of information technology job markets, including cyber security, cloud computing, software development and data management, plus the continued proliferation of mobile and wireless technologies, is driving demand for IT workers across the board, which in turn is fueling job growth for the managers who lead them.
 The U.S. Bureau of Labor Statistics predicts IT manager employment to grow by 11% from 2020 to 2030, beating out the 8% average growth rate for all jobs while adding a whopping 52,700 new positions.

 Business and computer schools offer a range of information technology management training programs.
-Compare top-rated IT management courses and degrees in the U.S. and online.
+Compare top-rated IT management programs in the U.S. and online.

 a.k.a.
 Information Systems Manager | IT Administrator | IT Director | Vice President of Information Technology